HaiyanJia-Lehigh/DataStorytelling/Telling Stories to Show Composition & Comparison.md

         * Next, we go to the "**Refine**" tab.
 Here, you can customize the colors of your chart.
         * Under the same tab, you can also choose how many slices you want to show in your pie chart.
 Sometimes, the data has too many categories, and you may want to group some of the least important into this "other" category--the system can do that automatically for you.
 But in case you want to show all of them, or specify a number of slides that are visible, you can manually change that number here.
         * Then, you get to **Annotate** your chart.
 This is critical for enabling user understanding of the chart.
-        * You will be able to add a title ("Lehigh Enrollment 2017"), a description ("This pie chart shows the undergraduate enrollment in the colleges and programs at Lehigh University in 2017.
-College of Arts & Sciences has the largest enrollment, with a total of 1665 students."), a note (optional), data source ("Office of Institutional Research"), link to data source (https://www.lehigh.edu/~oir/profiles/profile.htm), byline (you can put your name down as the author)
+        * You will be able to add a title ("Lehigh Undergraduate Enrollment Spring 2020"), a description ("This pie chart shows the undergraduate enrollment in the colleges and programs at Lehigh University in Spring 2020.
+College of Arts & Sciences has the largest enrollment, with a total of 1830 students."), a note (optional), data source ("Office of Institutional Research"), link to data source (https://oirsa.lehigh.edu/enrollment), byline (you can put your name down as the author)
         * In case you want your readers to concentrate on one part of the data, you can choose to highlight the element(s) as well.
         * Finally, we can take a final look at the **Design** of the chart, deciding the layout, output locale, and whether or not to enable social sharing.
     4. Publish & Embed